Pages

 SOURCE CODE (2011)

-“I took your advice… it’s a very good advice”, is the first words that you will hear over and over again.
-I always love the good movie which could generate debate and controversy among viewers.
-Considering all of the twists and turns, thiz is one of those.
-The opening scene brings us to Capt.
-Colter Stevens (Jake Gyllenhaal) wakes up in a train.
-Afterwards, in front of him, a beautiful girl named Christina (Michelle Monaghan) talks to him, some detailed events, such as: the soda water splashes to his shoes, the train conductor checks up his ticket and some more, and ends up exactly 8 minutes later when the train is exploded!
-And then again Stevens wakes up in a capsule in the name of Beleaguered Castle, where he meets project administrator Lt.
-Colleen Goodwin (Vera Farmiga) along with the creator Dr. Rutledge (Jeffrey Wright).
-That is the first piece of our puzzle, afterwards we will be gathering piece by piece of the mystery that takes us to the new masterpiece.
-Gyllenhaal shows his star quality here, he can deliver the leading role very well, his confusion and integrated expression successfully brings us up and down through the story.
-Farmiga brings her potential talent to the maximum by delivering her investigating expression, and she looks gorgeous like always.
-And finally Monaghan is a good sweetener for the story.
-But once again the power of thiz movie is coming from the well-built story itself, promising at the first, mind-blowing for the end.
-It’s a pure classic thriller with futuristic details, brought up by rising-up Director Duncan Jones who directed highly respected thriller ”Moon” (2009).
-Although there are some same repeating scenes over and over again, the storyline is actually very dynamic.
-After three quarters of the film, we still don’t have a clue where is thiz movie going to take us.
-The most interesting part of thiz movie is: well, you know thiz movie brought up ‘Quantum Theory’ to explain things that happened.
-It easily reminds us of the famous 90’s TV Series “Quantum Leap” (1989-1993), where Sam Beckett (Scott Bakula) was always told to wake up in different body in every episode.
+“I took your advice… It’s a very good advice.” is the first sentence that you will hear over and over again.
+I always love a good movie that could provoke debate and controversy among viewers.
+Considering all of the twists and turns, thiz movie is one of those.
+The opening scene directly brings us to Capt.
+Colter Stevens (Jake Gyllenhaal) who finds himself wakes up in a train.
+Afterward, in front of him, a beautiful girl named Christina (Michelle Monaghan) talks to him.
+Some events happen such as a soda water splashes to his shoes, the train conductor checks up his ticket and some more details, and finally ends up exactly eight minutes ahead when the train explodes!
+And then Capt.
+Stevens wakes up again, thiz time is in a capsule at a mysterious place named Beleaguered Castle, where he meets the project administrator Lt.
+Colleen Goodwin (Vera Farmiga) and her supervisor Dr. Rutledge (Jeffrey Wright).
+That is the first piece of our puzzle, afterward we will be gathering piece by piece of information that takes us to mysterious world of time travel.
+Gyllenhaal shows his star quality here, he can deliver the leading role very well, his confusion and integrated expression successfully takes us up and down during the movie.
+Farmiga brings her potential talent to maximum level by delivering her investigating expression and she looks gorgeous as always.
+And finally Monaghan is an extra sweetener for the story.
+But once again, the power of thiz movie is in the intriguing storyline.
+It’s promising at the first and mind-blowing at the end.
+It’s a pure classic thriller with futuristic details, The man behind it is Duncan Jones who also directed science fiction thriller ”Moon” in 2009.
+Although there are some repetitive scenes, the storyline is actually very dynamic.
+After three quarters of the film, we still don’t have a single clue where the story might lead us.
+Finally, we come to the interesting part of thiz movie.
+Well, you know thiz movie mentions “Quantum Theory” to explain how things happen.
+It easily reminds us of the famous TV series “Quantum Leap” (1989-1993), where Sam Beckett (Scott Bakula) was always told woke up on different body in every episode.
 Guess what?
-Bakula appears as a Cameo in thiz movie, althought it’s only his voice as Stevens’s father when he speaks over the phone.
-And Guess what again?
-Some things will never change, Bakula starts the conversation with his famous line,“Oh, Boy!..”.
-If you didn’t even realize that, I think you should see it all over again.
-Would you think is it gonna be “a very good advice”?!
+Scott Bakula appears as a Cameo in thiz movie by contributing his voice as Stevens’s father when he speaks over the phone.
+And guess what again?
+Some things will never change, Bakula starts the conversation with his famous line,“Oh, Boy!...”
+If you were not even aware of that before, I think you should see it all over again.
+Do you think it would be a very good advice?

 Stars : 7/10